The video game DEFCON

 - Dr. Strangelove is based around this, because the Russians have a doomsday device raring to go if they get hit with a nuke.
 One rogue general in the US air force ignored MAD and sends nuclear bombers at Russia.

-- The Creator/Dr.Seuss book The Butter Battle Book features two cultures (the Zooks and the Yooks), seperated by a wall and, competing in an arms race to destroy the other side; however, each new Zook weapon (ranging from giant slinshots to bipedal mechs armed with chemical goo) turns back due to the Yooks developing the same weapon.
+- The Butter Battle Book features two cultures (the Zooks and the Yooks), seperated by a wall and, competing in an arms race to destroy the other side; however, each new Zook weapon (ranging from giant slingshots to bipedal mechs armed with chemical goo) turns back due to the Yooks developing the same weapon or a counter-weapon.
 Eventually, each side creates an apocalyptic bomb called the "Bitsy Big-Boy Boomeroo", and the story ends with with the generals of both sides on the wall poised to drop their bombs, waiting to see who will do it first.

 - One such deterrent is devised in Harry Turtledove's Homeward Bound.
 Before that, this was far from the case, as the Race has better anti-missile technology than the major human powers and could be reasonably expected to intercept a large number of human nukes.
 Additionally, since the Race's larger Empire was unreachable, the destruction of their colonists on Earth would not cripple the Empire but would doom humanity.
 Throughout the Colonization books, Fleetlord Atvar is musing launching an all-out nuclear strike against all Tosevite territories in order to prevent them from spreading out into the galaxy, knowing that this would likely result in the planet becoming uninhabitable.
 One of the purposes of the Admiral Peary is to place a nuclear launch platform in orbit of Home, the Race's homeworld in Tau Ceti, a clear case of Gunboat Diplomacy: either the Race deals with humans on equal turms, or both Earth and large areas of Home will be destroyed.
 When the first ever FTL-capablestarship, the Commodore Perry, arrives to show that humans have the ultimate first-strike capability, the Race manages to device a MAD-like counter.
 Should humans launch a FTL strike against the three Race worlds, the Race will launch their STL starships on a collision course with Earth.
 An impact of even one ship traveling at 50% of the speed of light is likely to cause an extinction-level event.